-If you subscribe to the belief that breakfast is the most important meal of the day, you’ve probably never been for brunch.
-Combining your favourite early-morning foodstuffs with heartier portion sizes and a more festive atmosphere, it’s clearly Sydneysiders’ most-loved restaurant experience.
-And just because you’re trying to opt for healthier options, doesn’t mean you need to sit this one out.
+Combining your favourite early-morning foodstuffs with heartier portion sizes and festive atmosphere, brunch is clearly Sydneysiders’ most-loved restaurant experience.
+And just because you’re trying to be healthy, doesn’t mean you need to sit this one out.
 Here’s our pick of the b(r)unch.

 Bondi’s best-loved breakfast bar and wellness centre, The Well, is the spot to get your Saturday morning fitness fix!
 Start with a yoga or HIIT class (and you can’t go wrong with their reformer Pilates!) and follow it up with a Berry Boost Smoothie Bowl from the gorgeous cafe.
 The coffee and food are almost as good as the people-watching, especially on a day when the Bondi surf is pumping.
 And we love their philosophy when it comes to food and wellness: truly a place to fuel a healthy body and healthy mind.